nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * View the medical report or relevant file of a patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1,2,3 …
+* If index provided is number lesser or equal to 0.
+MediMate will displays **invalid command format!**
+* If index provided is more than the number of patients in MediMate.
+MediMate will displays **The File index provided is invalid**
 * Once selected, the chosen medical report will pop up in another window allowing user to view.
 * `FILE INDEX` refers to the index number shown in the patient's panel, containing a list of relevant patient's file.
   The file index **must be a positive integer** 1,2,3 …